JoePetrazoller/Elastic-dipole/README.md

 # Elastic dipole calculation with LAMMPS

 ## Goal
-The goal of this code is to evaluate the elastic dipole $P_{ij}^0 $of one substitutional solute atom
+The goal of this code is to evaluate the elastic dipole $P_{ij}^0$ of one substitutional solute atom

 ## Elastic dipole